Information Age 2001 - present

 What about the Food that Never Leaves the Farm?

-It is calculated that U.S. food waste equates to 40% not including on-farm food loss.
+It is calculated that U.S. food waste equates to 40% of food not including on-farm food loss.
 When researchers look at the food that never leaves the farm there is a story to be told.
 Fruits and vegetables that are planted and never harvested have an impact on loss of water, chemical inputs, and labor, as well as, loss of nutrient dense, recoverable food.
 It is important for both farmers and policy makers to focus on this food that never leaves the farm when making decisions.
 While the priority of farmers is to sell USDA No. 1 products, one should ask, what should happen to the “ugly produce” (fruit and/or vegetables that are misshapen, dented, or damaged in some way) or the produce that does not meet these standards?

 There are several markets for farmers to consider when deciding whether or not to harvest the “ugly produce.”
 These markets include programs at grocery stores, subscription box home delivery programs, and food banks.
 You can read about these markets in the following excerpt—